Francis Drake's expedition of 1572–1573: Legacy

 This voyage has been considered Drake's first independent expedition, with its final raid on the treasure train deemed 'the most daring attack ever made upon Spanish-American treasure [up to 1573]'.

-Drake (or Oxenham) is further reputed as the first Englishman to have sighted the Pacific and Atlantic Oceans from Pedro Mandingo's lookout point, (as Vasco Nuñez de Balboa had done in 1513, purportedly from the same lookout), and the first Englishman to have cruised the Bay of Honduras (and possibly the waters of present-day Belize).
+Drake (or his crewmate Oxenham) is further reputed as the first Englishman to have sighted both the Pacific and Atlantic Oceans simultaneously from Pedro Mandingo's lookout point (as Vasco Nuñez de Balboa had done in 1513, purportedly from the same lookout), and the first Englishman to have cruised the Bay of Honduras (and possibly the waters of present-day Belize).

 An artisanal rum distillery, named after Pedro Mandinga, was established in Panama City in the late 2010s.